 Except, maybe, a 100,000 page pervy fantasy written by a guy in prison with too much time and no editor.
 The best thing about this book is the weird mix of 18th century stiff language with extreme lewdness (example: “He squirted evidence of his virility over my cheeks”).
 The worst thing is everything else.

 This book would be cute if it was distilled into a short story.
-Instead, de Sade’s rambling narrative contains so many details and stories-within-stories I decided it would be more efficient to just compile an alphabetised guide.
+Instead, de Sade’s rambling narrative contains so many details and stories-within-stories I decided it would be more efficient to just compile an alphabeticized guide.
 In case you ever need to like, write a paper or something.
 It has some letters missing, because I felt like it.
 Don’t fucking forget who’s boss.

 B is for Bakhtin, whose ideas on the carnivalesque can be easily traced throughout.
-Normalised social etiquette is jettisoned in favor of previously-suppressed desires when four young men embark on their 120-day orgiastic festival.
+Normalized social etiquette is jettisoned in favor of previously-suppressed desires when four young men embark on their 120-day orgiastic festival.

 C is for Corruption, another prevalent theme in the story.
 In the grand chateau where the novel takes place, hundreds of young girls and boys are kidnapped and coerced into various forms of sexual torture.
 Many are less than 18, and de Sade revels in describing their crushed innocence.